-Another important step is to get yourself a glucose meter to use at home, or one you can carry with you while traveling.
+Another important step is to get yourself a glucose meter to use at home, or one you can carry with you while travelling.
 With the help of this meter, you will be able to keep a constant check on your blood glucose levels.
 If you a type 2 diabetes patient, we recommend you check your levels at least two times a day.

 Target results would read as follows:

 - 72 mg/dL (4 mmol/L) – 126 mg/dL (7mmol/L) before meals